Sunday, November 5, 2017

 Bar Harbor Old Soaker - #89, 7.25 out of 12

-The company, which claims their root beer is a “Bar Harbor favorite and cult classic,” uses an old-fashioned root beer recipe made with natural quillaja extract from the bark of the yucca plant.
-In the past, I found quillaja to have foam, but also an aftertaste I did not enjoy.
+The company, which claims its root beer is a “Bar Harbor favorite and cult classic,” uses an old-fashioned root beer recipe made with natural quillaja extract from the bark of the yucca plant.
+In the past, I found quillaja to have foam but also an aftertaste I did not enjoy.

 Ingredients: